 - Access to the Certification Exam

-- 10 Client Workbooks – English or French
+- 10 Client Workbooks – English (French currently out of print)

 - 10 Fridge magnets – English or French

-Email if you wish to receive French workbooks and/or fridge magnets.
+Email firstname.lastname@example.org if you wish to receive French workbooks and/or fridge magnets.

-As a health care professional, investing in an individual clinician license allows you to begin incorporating resources based on best-practice evidence and five years of overwhelmingly positive feedback into your practice with individuals and groups.
-No renewal fees and no royalty fees.
+As a health care professional, investing in an individual clinician license allows you to begin incorporating resources based on best-practice evidence and eleven years of overwhelmingly positive feedback into your practice with individuals and groups.
+There are no royalty fees when you teach Craving Change programs.
 This license remains with each clinician regardless of job setting.
-The individual Clinician License is included in the price of the Complete Facilitator Certification Package.
-Please click here for more information and to see a sample license.
+The individual Clinician License is included in the price of the Complete Facilitator’s Kit.

-The Craving Change signature product for over seven years!
-This manual includes background information, interactive session guides, activities and facilitation tips.
+The Craving Change signature product for 12 years!
+This updated manual includes background information, interactive session guides, activities and facilitation tips.
 The material can be used to lead a Craving Change workshop series, as a supplement to a pre-existing group program, in individual counselling sessions or simply as a helpful, accessible resource for health care professionals.The sturdy coil-bound, user-friendly manual includes:

 - Step-by-step instructions for facilitating your own Craving Change workshops.